migtools/crane-runner/examples/003_gitops-integration/README.md

 kubectl --context dest --namespace guestbook-gitops create -f "https://raw.githubusercontent.com/konveyor/crane-runner/main/examples/003_gitops-integration/pipelinerun.yaml"
 ```

-At this stage, the Guestbook applicatoin's manifests should be safely stored in
+At this stage, the Guestbook application's manifests should be safely stored in
 the `guestbook-gitops-example` volume created earlier.

 # Push Manifests to GitHub